QClash: QClash 23 — Struggling Suns make a stand and ongoing dislike between the clubs

 Leading into the 23rd edition of the QClash, Gold Coast had lost seven consecutive matches to Brisbane by an average margin of 52 points and were publicly implored by media onlookers to make a stand in this particular clash.
-Intrigue began to grow in the days leading up to the match as it was confirmed that Brisbane captain Dayne Zorko would return from injury for the match and an in-form Gold Coast skipper Touk Miller was also a confirmed starter.
+Intrigue began to grow in the days leading up to the match, as it was confirmed that Brisbane captain Dayne Zorko would return from injury for the match and an in-form Gold Coast skipper Touk Miller was also a confirmed starter.
 It was also revealed that Gold Coast stalwart David Swallow would break the all-time games record for the Suns by competing in QClash 23.
-Both teams entered the clash in precarious ladder positions with Brisbane clinging on to a top four position on the ladder and Gold Coast within striking distance of entering the top eight.
-QClash 23 took place at the Gabba on 23 July 2022 and the game was hotly contested from the beginning as Brisbane led by just eight points at quarter time.
-The Suns stunned the vocal Brisbane home crowd in the second quarter by kicking five goals to the Lions' two majors as Gold Coast would enter the halftime break with a six-point lead.
-The match would turn into a seesawing affair in the third quarter with six lead changes but the Suns would lead the clash by seven points at the last break with their performance being highlighted by key forwards Levi Casboult and Queenslander Mabior Chol who had combined for six goals at three quarter time.
+Both teams entered the clash in precarious ladder positions, with Brisbane clinging on to a top-four position on the ladder and Gold Coast within striking distance of entering the top eight.
+QClash 23 took place at the Gabba on 23 July 2022, and the game was hotly contested from the beginning; Brisbane led by just eight points at quarter time.
+The Suns stunned the vocal Brisbane home crowd in the second quarter by kicking five goals to the Lions' two majors, and Gold Coast would enter the half-time break with a six-point lead.
+The match would turn into a seesawing affair in the third quarter with six lead changes, but the Suns would lead the clash by seven points at the last break with their performance being highlighted by key forwards Levi Casboult and Queenslander Mabior Chol, who had combined for six goals at three-quarter time.
 A noticeably tired Gold Coast outfit began to wilt at the midway point of the fourth quarter and conceded five consecutive goals to lose the clash by 17 points.
-Despite the loss, Gold Coast were highly commended for their performance against a top four side and Touk Miller was awarded a record-equalling third Marcus Ashcroft Medal as best afield.
+Despite the loss, Gold Coast were highly commended for their performance against a top-four side, and Touk Miller was awarded a record-equalling third Marcus Ashcroft Medal as best afield.
 A month later, Touk Miller revealed in an interview that he had a "genuine dislike" for the Lions as well as Dayne Zorko and that it hurt him deeply to lose eight consecutive games to Brisbane.